 Ock Pop Tok (translated as East meets West in Lao) was started by two women (one Lao and the other a Westerner) as a way to help the survival of hill tribe village textiles through appropriate marketing and education.
 The brand now has three stores in Luang Prabang and stocks fabrics from many different hill tribes (all with their own unique patterns and characteristics) as well as textiles woven by the onsite weavers group.
 They have expanded their facilities to include a cafe featuring delicious Lao and fusion dishes, a small range of onsite accommodation options with rooms that are all uniquely decorated in their own particular theme (ours was the charming indigo room with blue walls and cushions) and workshop facilities open to anyone who wishes to take weaving or dyeing classes ranging from half a day to three days in length.
 We were interested in trying out the village looms and went for a half day weaving workshop where we wove two placemats with different patterns using botanically-dyed silk.

 Having studied weaving in England using dobby looms, my experience and technical knowledge of traditional looms and weaving techniques in my own and neighbouring countries are very limited.
 Seeing the mechanism of simply interlacing threads through the warp as a way to store and enable elaborate lifting patterns on a simple loom is truly fascinating.
 The complicated warp preparation process takes a long time and a skillful weaver.
-Having been away from hand weaving for quite a while, the experience of weaving with these traditional yet ingenious tools and methods is immensely inspiring.
+Having been away from hand weaving for quite a while, the experience of weaving with these traditional yet ingenious tools and methods was immensely inspiring.

 Feeling the deep resonating thuds of the looms and watching the pattern emerge line by line as the Mekong river carves its way through the nearby hills is a magical experience.
 If you are interested in learning more about hand-woven textiles or just want a quiet place to stay at just outside of town on your visit to Luang Prabang then we wholeheartedly recommend you to check out Ock Pop Tok.